AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       b0 &= b3;             // Runtime error because of type mismatch!

 RealBox and Geometry
 ====================

-A RealBox stores the physical location in floating-point numbers of the lower and upper corners of a rectangular domain.
+A :cpp:`RealBox` stores the physical location in floating-point numbers of the lower and upper corners of a rectangular domain.

-Geometry class in AMReX_Geometry.H describes problem domain and coordinate system for rectangular problem domains.
-A Geometry object can be constructed with
+The :cpp:`Geometry` class in AMReX_Geometry.H describes problem domain and coordinate system for rectangular problem domains.
+A :cpp:`Geometry` object can be constructed with

+.. highlight:: c++

 ::

-      explicit Geometry (const Box&     dom,
+      explicit Geometry ( const Box&     dom,
                             const RealBox* rb     = nullptr,
                             int            coord  = -1,
                             int*           is_per = nullptr);

-Here the constructor takes a cell-centered Box specifying the indexing space domain, an optional argument of RealBox pointer specifying the physical domain, an optional int specifying coordinate system type, and an optional int\* specifying periodicity.
-If a RealBox is not given,  will construct one based on ParmParse parameters, geometry.prob_lo and geometry.prob_hi, where each of the parameter is an array of AMREX_SPACEDIM real numbers.
+Here the constructor takes a cell-centered :cpp:`Box` specifying the indexing space domain, an optional argument of :cpp:`RealBox` pointer specifying the physical domain, an optional :cpp:`int` specifying coordinate system type, and an optional :cpp:`int *` specifying periodicity.
+If a :cpp:`RealBox` is not given, AMReX will construct one based on :cpp:`ParmParse` parameters, ``geometry.prob_lo`` and ``geometry.prob_hi``, where each of the parameter is an array of ``AMREX_SPACEDIM`` real numbers.
 It’s a runtime error if this fails.
 The optional argument for coordinate system is an integer type with valid values being 0 (Cartesian), or 1 (cylindrical), or 2 (spherical).
-If it is invalid as in the case of the default argument value,  will query the ParmParse database for geometry.coord_sys and use it if one is found.
+If it is invalid as in the case of the default argument value, AMReX will query the :cpp:`ParmParse` database for ``geometry.coord_sys`` and use it if one is found.
 If it cannot find the parameter, the coordinate system is set to 0 (i.e., Cartesian coordinates).
-Geometry class has the concept of periodicity.
+The :cpp:`Geometry` class has the concept of periodicity.
 An optional argument can be passed specifying periodicity in each dimension.
-If it is not given, the domain is assumed to be non-periodic unless there is the ParmParse integer array parameter geometry.is_periodic with 0 denoting non-periodic and 1 denoting periodic.
-Below is an example of defining a Geometry for a periodic rectangular domain of :math:`[-1.0,1.0]` in each direction discretized with :math:`64` numerical cells in each direction.
+If it is not given, the domain is assumed to be non-periodic unless there is the :cpp:`ParmParse` integer array parameter ``geometry.is_periodic`` with 0 denoting non-periodic and 1 denoting periodic.
+Below is an example of defining a :cpp:`Geometry` for a periodic rectangular domain of :math:`[-1.0,1.0]` in each direction discretized with :math:`64` numerical cells in each direction.

+.. highlight:: c++

 ::